jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 subtitle: My experience running FoundationPose and LangSAM for monocular RGBD object pose tracking in a tabletop manipulation setting

 # Summary for listings and search engines
-summary: We combine three foundation models -- SAM, Grounded DINO, and FoundationPose -- for the purpose of running pose estimation on raw RGBD robot demonstrations.
-In order to improve results, we add a temporal consistency scoring function and various annotations to the data.
-Ultimately, the results are mixed and we are looking for ways to improve them further.
+summary: I used three foundation models -- SAM, Grounded DINO, and FoundationPose -- to obtain 6D pose estimates on raw RGBD robot demonstrations.
+In order to improve results, I added L1-consistent bounding boxes and various annotations to the data.
+Ultimately, the results were mixed, and we're still looking for improvements.
 # Link this post with a project
 projects: []